-Getting a Naloxone Kit in Nevada
+Where to Get a Narcan (Naxolone) Kit in Nevada

-While Nevada has seen a drop in overdoses from prescription opioids,2 the increase in fentanyl-related deaths is a major concern and one of the primary reasons that access to naloxone (Narcan) is so critical in Nevada.
+This increase in fentanyl-related deaths is a major concern and one of the primary reasons that access to naloxone (Narcan) is so critical in Nevada.

 There are several ways to get Narcan in and around Las Vegas.
 They include:

-Free Narcan Training Near Me
+Free Narcan Training in Las Vegas

 You may have concerns that you can’t give someone Narcan if you aren’t a trained medical professional.
 However, Narcan is fairly easy to administer.
 Training is also available to help you feel more confident in giving someone a dose of Narcan.
 The Southern Nevada Health District offers training at various locations throughout the year.
 Desert Hope Treatment Center has also offered Narcan training events in the past.
 To see if any trainings are coming soon, please check our events page.